cestabrooks/Shopify-Image-Repository/README.md

 pip install pillow
 ```

 If you are using Mac OS X and errors still arise, your computer may be using Python 2 (which is automatically installed with OS X) as opposed to Python 3.
-Try installing [Pillow](https://python-pillow.org/) with the following command:
+Instead, try installing [Pillow](https://python-pillow.org/) with the following command:
 ```bash
 pip3 install pillow
 ```